-In this phase the muscle lengthens under tension and the joint's angle increases.
+In this phase the muscle lengthens under tension as the angle of the joint increases.

-- When you lower your body to the ground in a push-up
+- Lowering your body to the ground in a push-up

-- When you go from the top of the bar to a dead hang during a pull-up
+- Going from the top of the bar to a dead hang during a pull up

 Muscles exert the most power in this position, acting like a breaking system against the weight and force of gravity.

-You will see a lot of people just dropping the weight in the eccentric position, instead of controlling it back down.
+You will see a lot of people just dropping the weight in the eccentric phase, instead of controlling it back down.

 In this contraction tension builds in the muscle but its length and the joint angle remain unchanged.